gregchu/sudoku/readme.md

 In approach 1), we arbitrarily chose to solve the unsolved cells in raster-scan order.
 If we precompute the set of *possible* values for each unsolved cell that follows Sudoku rules, we can choose to continuously solve unsolved cells with the least # of possible values.

 This heuristic significantly constrains the search space.
 For example, if we choose an unsolved cell with 6 possible values, there are 6 child nodes for DFS to initiate traversal, whereas if we choose an unsolved cell with 2 possible values, there are only 2 different DFS paths available.
+This is also known as the branching factor of the tree.

 ### **Algorithm:**